 In June 2014, the Lake APC advertised for an Administration/Fiscal Contractor, as well as the Planning duties to be conducted under the Overall Work Program.
 Dow and Associates was awarded the Planning contract for a five-year period (effective October 1, 2014), with one-year optional contract extensions for an additional five-year period.
 The current Dow and Associates contract is set to expire on September 30, 2024, therefore the draft Overall Work Program reflects contracted work with Dow and Associates as the current planning contractor.
 The APC Board is working with an outside consultant on the upcoming procurement process which is scheduled to be finalized in June 2024.
-After the completion of the planning contract procurement, the work program with be updated to reflect the new APC Planning Contractor.
+After the completion of the planning contractor.